statisticalbiotechnology/cb2030/questions/clustering.md

 ## *k* means vs GMMs

 1. * Could you provide instances when one can decide which method to follow for clustering between GMMs and k-means?
 The paper seems to suggest GMMs as the preferred approach.
-   * GMM seems to be superior over k-means clustering.
+   * *I:* GMM seems to be superior over k-means clustering.
 Are there situations in which the use of k-means clustering offers an advantage over GMM?
    * Due to the high amount of errors probable, it seems that it's smarter to use other methods such as GMM instead of k-means clustering on real-world data.
 Is there any occasion where we would prefer using k-means clustering instead of GMM for non-ideal data?
 > Yes. k-means is a simpler and faster algorithm, and is hence more popular,

-1. What are the differences between a spherical covariance model using GMM and a k-means result?
+1. *I:* What are the differences between a spherical covariance model using GMM and a k-means result?
 Both of them would result in a circular (or spherical) cluster, but it is mentioned that while they have a similar outcome, there are differences.
 > They are very similar in behavior.
 One difference, though, is that you get probabilities for the points in a GMM, but not in k-means.

 1. Do you use GMMs if the results of the k-means does not make a lot of sense, such as if the clustering seems wrong, or is GMMs the preferred method?